robin-raymond/zax.io/compiler-directives.md

 ### Override literal directives

-All the literal directives can be overridden for a given module, compilation file, or compilation.
+All literal directives can be overridden for a given module, compilation file, or compilation.
 This allows literals to be changed for generated files, or for the purpose of tweaking some of the values related to the compilation process.

-For example, generated source files can use a file/line directives `[[file="<name>"]]` indicates to a compiler the current source was generated by some process using another file as input.
-The name indicates the path to that original file.
-The line directive `[[line=<n>, increment=<n>]]` can be used to track an original source's line number so the generated output's line number match an original source file's line numbering rather than a generated output's line number.
-The `increment` argument indicates how much to increment the counted line number of the original source file per output line found in the file being compiled (whose default is `1`).
+For example, generated source files can use a file/line directives `[[file="<name>"]]` indicates to a compiler if the current source was generated by some process using another file as input.
+The `name` indicates the path to that original file.
+A line directive `[[line=<n>, increment=<n>]]` can be used to track an original source's line number so  a generated output's line number matches an original source file's line numbering rather than a connecting with a generated output's line number.
+The `increment` argument indicates how much to increment a counted line number of the original source file per output line found in the file being compiled (whose default is `1`).

-The `line` directive will reuse the last `file` directive (which must be present at least once within the same source file being compiled).

-Each file currently being compiled will have its own literals for properties relative to the current compiling file.
-Other literals are relative to a current module and do not change per compiled file (but do change per compiled module).
-Finally other literals are entirely global to the compilation process.

 ````zax
 // override URL location for a generated module